Johanna Blume is Ms. Natural Philadelphia! Yo, Jo, you did it!

 For contest prep you need proper training, nutrition, an recovery but you also need time and preparation.
 Bodybuilding is not just about losing “weight.”
 It is about developing a balanced, symmetrical, and lean physique.

-Check out a few shots from the contest prep and the show below:
+Check out a few shots from the contest prep and Mr/Ms. Natural Philadelphia below:

-Jo you did everything that needed to be done and you absolutely earned your overall figure win at your first show.
+Jo did everything that needed to be done and absolutely earned the overall figure win at her first show.

 The training/nutrition/recovery program we use is daunting but you did everything that was asked of you.